-Our proposal for Marian University is layered with concepts directly influenced by the life of St Francis of Assisi.
+Developed for Marian University, Resplendence is layered with concepts directly influenced by the life of St Francis of Assisi.
 The work is intended to have a level of abstraction that allows those from many different backgrounds to overlay their own meaning.
-However, there are several very specific ideas embedded in the design of the piece that relay the narrative of Franciscan values promoted by the University.
+However, there are several very specific ideas embedded in the design of the piece that relay the narrative of Franciscan values embodied by the University.

 Medium: Brass, Walnut, Stainless Steel